 For those willing to put in the hours and hustle a little, money can start to flow pretty quickly.
 If you take extra shifts at work and make some simple cutbacks too, you may find your savings building up way quicker than you imagined.
 Oftentimes, your money will go much further in the location you wish to travel to, making savings even more worthwhile.

 All of these methods require effort.
-Nobody is going to just hand you money for nothing, but knowing that the end result can be a trip which will stay with you forever should give you the motivation you need.
+Nobody is going to just hand you money for nothing, but knowing that the end result can be a trip that will stay with you forever should give you the motivation you need.